cpfaff/rbefdata_paper/paper/rbefdata.md

 ### Data used

+The data was collected by xxx independent projects of the biodiversity - ecosystem functioning - China (BEF-China) research group within the years xxx , yyy

+* this needs input from Anne Lang

 The data used for the presentation of this package stems from (A. Lang. ...) from the BEFdata portal.
 The data is free as it already was published.

 ### rbefdata

-The rbefdata package is the companion to the open source data management solution BEFdata that has been developed and is used within the BEF-China project (FOR xxx).
-The package provides access to the data and the meta data stored on a BEFdata portal instance and offers convenient methods to pull multiple dataset into the R environment in one step for analysis as well as functions that help to upload final results as datasets with a the script attached that has been used to derive the results from the original data pulled from the portal.
-This is not only a good star
+The `rbefdata` package is the companion R package to the BEFdata, data management platform (https://github.com/befdata/befdata).
+It can be installed from CRAN and enables access to the data, meta data structures of the platform and provides convenient methods to pull single or multiple dataset into the R environment in one step for analysis.
+Additionaly it offers functions that help to upload final results datasets with the script attached that has been used to derive the results from the original datasets.
+This provides a valuable insight into data provenance and also is a stepping stone for reproducable research.

-We show a worfkow for the integration of two datasets starting from a paper proposal within the BEFdata platform.
-The analysis shown is based on alredy published data and will only be there for the reason to show a real usecase.

-and scripts that have been used to derive the results from the original datasets which offers an insight into data provenance and also is a stepping stone for reproducable research.

-We showcase the package building a workflow that uses already published data.
-It shows how to pull data and metadata into the R environment for analysis and how the data can be put back directly after the analysis with an attached script which is good for data provenance.

-The `rbefdata` package offers an option list that is used to determine the servers URLs the package contacts to to retrieve data, the download folder name for attached free format content of a dataset and

-### Setup rbefdata

-* load the package
+## Results (or rather usecase)

+First steps after the paper proposal are to setup the rbefdata package for work.
+This requires loading the package first and use the options command to setup the necessary information the packages needs to work properly.
+Having a look into the options list reveals several fields that can be filled in.

 ```r
 require(rbefdata)
 ```

+In this
+showcase workflow it reaqu

+As
+the package is associated

 * list options